WestDRI/slides/content/help/_index.md

 #### Formatting your question

-Nowadays, most sites (including Stack Overflow and Discourse) allow [markdown rendering](https://daringfireball.net/projects/markdown/syntax).
+Nowadays, most sites (including Stack Overflow & Discourse) allow [markdown](https://en.wikipedia.org/wiki/Markdown) rendering.

-Some older forums have a markup of their own.
+Some older forums implement other markup languages (e.g. [BBCode](https://en.wikipedia.org/wiki/BBCode)).

 The information is always easy to find. **Spend the time to format your question properly.** People will be much less inclined to help you if you don't show any effort & if your question is a nightmare to read.

 ---